Stealth Browser MCP server

 Parameters

-The screenshot tool accepts these parameters:
+The screenshot tool accepts the following parameters:

 • fullPage (boolean, optional, default: true): Whether to capture the entire page